samuelkim314/DeepSymReg/README.md

 This repository is the official implementation of [Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery](https://arxiv.org/abs/1912.04825)

+Please cite the above paper if you use this code for your work.

 Symbolic regression, in which a model discovers an analytical equation describing a dataset as opposed to finding the weights of pre-defined features, is normally implemented using genetic programming.
 Here, we demonstrate symbolic regression using neural networks,